apache/whimsy/DEPLOYMENT.md

 Manual Steps
 ------------

-The following additional step is required to get a the Whimsy VM up and running:
+The following additional steps are required to get the Whimsy VM up and running:

  * Configuring `/whimsysvn/.subversion/config` and `/whimsysvn/.subversion/servers` to store auth-creds.